Dangerously in Love: Singles

 In April 2003, Columbia Records was choosing the lead single from Dangerously in Love between two songs.
-Sent to clubs, the song that would receive better reception would be selected as the lead single.
+The song that received the better club response would be selected as the lead single.
 Finally, "Crazy in Love" was released as the lead single on May 14, 2003.
-It was lauded by critics who described it as "deliriously catchy".
+Critics lauded it as "deliriously catchy".
 The single topped the US Billboard Hot 100, based on heavy rotation alone.
 The same week the song reached number one, Dangerously in Love topped the Billboard 200 as well.
-The substantial airplay and later retail sales of "Crazy in Love" facilitated it to dominate the chart, subsequently spending eight straight weeks atop the Billboard Hot 100, making it Beyoncé's first number-one single in her solo career.
+The substantial airplay and later retail sales of "Crazy in Love" helped it dominate the chart, subsequently spending eight straight weeks atop the Billboard Hot 100, making it Beyoncé's first number-one single as a solo artist.
 According to Nielsen SoundScan, "Crazy in Love" was the most downloaded song in the United States for four consecutive weeks in July 2003.
 The digital single was certified sextuple platinum by the Recording Industry Association of America (RIAA).
 The song also became a success internationally, reaching the top of the charts in Croatia, Ireland and the United Kingdom.
 At the 46th Annual Grammy Awards (2004), the song won Best R&B Song and Best Rap/Sung Collaboration.
 Its Jake Nava-directed accompanying music video "celebrates the evolution of a woman.
 It is about a girl who is at the point of a relationship.
 She realizes that she is in love, she is doing stuff she would not normally do but she does not care.
 It does not matter she is just crazy in love."
 Critically acclaimed, the video won Best Female Video, Best R&B Video and Best Choreography in a Video at the 2003 MTV Video Music Awards.

 "Baby Boy" was released as the second single from Dangerously in Love on August 3, 2003.
-It was well received by critics, who declared it a "high-profile collaboration" which "bridges the gap between the genres of R&B and dancehall."
-It ultimately peaked atop the US Billboard Hot 100 eight weeks after its debut, and stayed there for nine consecutive weeks, surpassing the eight-week run atop the chart of "Crazy in Love".
+Critics received it well and described it as a "high-profile collaboration" which "bridges the gap between the genres of R&B, and dancehall."
+It ultimately topped the US Billboard Hot 100 eight weeks after its debut, and remained there for nine consecutive weeks, surpassing the eight-week run atop the chart of "Crazy in Love".
 The digital single was certified platinum by the RIAA.
 Internationally, the song peaked at number two on the UK Singles Chart, reaching the top ten in 15 additional countries.
-Its accompanying music video, Beyoncé's second consecutive to be directed by Nava, features Beyoncé performing the song infused with heavy choreography at a flooded party and on a Miami beach, among other sceneries.
+Its accompanying music video, Beyoncé's second consecutive to be directed by Nava, features Beyoncé performing the song infused with heavy choreography at a flooded party and on a Miami beach, among other settings.